Ace Combat: Joint Assault: Development

 The game was officially announced by Namco Bandai on 12 January 2010, although screenshots had been leaked a day before on IGN.
 The game officially went gold on 13 August.

 Reception

-Ace Combat: Joint Assault received above-average reviews according to the review aggregation website Metacritic.
+Ace Combat: Joint Assault received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 36 out of 40.

 GameSpot and IGN stated that the game's story was not as dramatic as those from previous titles, and its saving grace is the co-operative play options and the easy access to new rewards.
 GamesRadar+ cited the PSP's control options as a letdown compared to console versions, but lauded the Joint Assault system as an idea worth seeing in future games, especially with Assault Horizon.